aaronkaplan/intelmq/docs/proposal.md

   * Run mode: scheduled
     - Process manager: PID or systemd
       - intelmqctl will check if crontab configuration line for the bot is still on crontab:
-        - if crontab configuration line exists, replate it and log a message explaining the update action.
+        - if crontab configuration line exists, replace it and log a message explaining the update action.
+XXX: here some nice errors can happen.
         - if crontab configuration line does not exists, add it and log a message explaining the update action.
       **Note**: if a scheduled bot is running the reload action will be ignored until the next bot execution.

 **Please note** the above explanation is exemplifying an interactive mode of intelmqctl, however, there will be available additional parameters to automatically answer the questions which will allow to execute this command by scripts or other tools.

+XXX define them :)

 ## intelmqctl configtest action